Isacco-B/java-jwt-example/README.md

-# java-notes-api
+# java-jwt-example

-- Java Notes is a RESTful application designed to create, manage, and secure personal notes.
-The project leverages modern technologies such as Java, Javalin, and MongoDB, implementing JWT-based authentication and advanced security features like account verification and password reset via email.
+- Java Jwt Example, the project leverages modern technologies such as Java, Javalin, and MongoDB, implementing JWT-based authentication and advanced security features like account verification and password reset via email.

 ## Features

-- CRUD operations for notes.
 - Implements JWT-based authentication and authorization.
 - Implements request validation and middleware.
 - Account verification.